-For the first half of 2018, the Matthews Asia Growth Fund returned 2.97% (Investor Class), while its benchmark, the MSCI All Country Asia Pacific Index, returned -3.22% over the same period.
-For the quarter ending June 30, the Fund returned -2.47% (Investor Class), while its benchmark returned -3.25%.
+For the quarter ending September 30, 2018, the Matthews Asia Growth Fund returned -4.35% (Investor class) while its benchmark, the MSCI All Country Asia Pacific Index returned 0.62%.

 Performance Contributors and Detractors:

 The Fund underperformed its benchmark during the quarter.
 Detracting from performance was the Fund's significant overweight in the health care sector relative to the benchmark.
 Many of our Chinese health care holdings, which experienced major gains over the past several quarters, pulled back during the third quarter on negative sentiment toward China's equity markets.
 In particular, China's domestic A-share market, where many health care stocks trade, experienced major volatility.
 Stocks for two our A-share-listed holdings, Jiangsu Hengrui Medicine and Yunnan Hongxian Yixintang Pharmaceutical fell on negative sentiment.
 Notably, both securities have still generated positive year-to-date returns on the strength of earlier price gains, even considering recent volatility.
 We see the health care sector as a major source of innovation and growth in Asia, with attractive long-term prospects, and hence we believe market weakness could present buying opportunities.